 If you hope to feel better about yourself and your situation, do your best to find more physical connections with others.
 Meet in person instead of on Zoom, COVID-19 restrictions permitting.
 But even a Zoom call is better than a phone call.
 Seeing others’ faces, reading their body language, and taking in their energy is all part of being a person in society.
 Reconnect with those closest to you, and you’ll soon see that the relaxation the activity brings is far superior to anything alcohol or food can offer.

 Physical Activity to De-Stress

-Invest in a treadmill or head out to the local walking trail and go at your own pace.
+Invest in a treadmill or go to the local walking trail and go at your own pace.
 The point is to get your body moving.
-By engaging in a combination of aerobic exercise and muscle-building exercises, you can both clear your head and flood your brain with the feel-good chemical dopamine.
+By engaging in a combination of aerobic and muscle-building exercises, you can clear your head and flood your brain with the feel-good chemical dopamine.

 You don’t have to go heavy at first.
-Five, ten minutes a day is all it takes, as long as you continue to build as your endurance grows.
+Five or ten minutes a day is all it takes as long as you continue to build your endurance.
 Soon, you’ll hopefully come to learn and understand the therapeutic nature of moving the body, which is also one of the keys to bariatric surgery success.

 Play with Your Pet to De-Stress

 If you are too far from family and live a nomadic lifestyle without a close inner circle, try forming a physical connection with your pet.
 Studies show that the mere act of petting our furry friends reduces blood pressure and calms the nerves.
 If you don’t have a pet, consider adopting one.
 That way, you can help one another find comfort in a world of anxiety-inducing stressors.